On This page

 nursing home abuse victim

 Because nursing home residents are some of society’s most vulnerable individuals, they can be easy targets for abuse and neglect.
-It is often hard for them to speak up about the mistreatment, either because they are too ill or because they are embarrassed or don’t want to get anyone in trouble.
-That means it’s very important for their family members and other loved ones to keep close tabs on them and serve as advocates when something goes wrong.
+It is often hard for them to speak up about the mistreatment, either because they are too ill or because they are embarrassed or don’t want to cause trouble.
+That means it’s very important for their family members and other loved ones to keep close tabs on them, and to serve as advocates when something goes wrong.

-If your loved one has suffered abuse or neglect while living in a South Carolina nursing home, our personal injury attorneys at Joye Law Firm can help you protect them and recover the compensation they deserve.
+If your loved one has suffered abuse or neglect while living in a nursing home, get help from South Carolina nursing home abuse lawyers by calling Joye Law Firm.
+A skilled attorney can protect your loved one and recover the compensation they deserve.

 About Nursing Home Abuse in South Carolina

-South Carolina is home to nearly 200 nursing homes and thousands of nursing home residents, according to figures from S.C.
-Department of Health and Environmental Control.
+South Carolina is home to nearly 200 nursing homes and thousands of nursing home residents, according to U.S. News & World Report.

 Contact Joye Law Firm